bfirestone/ud-popular-movies-stg02/README.md

 # Popular Movies
-Developed for the Android Developer Nanodegree program
+Developed for the [Udacity Android Developer Nanodegree](https://www.udacity.com/android) program

 # Features
 The curent features for stage 1 of this app are: